Oakwood University

 Oakwood University is a private, historically black Seventh-day Adventist university in Huntsville, Alabama.
 It is the only HBCU owned and operated by the Seventh-day Adventist Church.

 Oakwood University is accredited by the Southern Association of Colleges and Schools (SACS) and the Department of Education of the General Conference of Seventh-day Adventists (through the Adventist Accrediting Association) to award associate, baccalaureate, and master's degrees.

 Oakwood University owns and operates the Christian radio station WJOU 90.1 FM, formerly WOCG.

-Oakwood University is the only ISO 9001 certified HBCU in the United States.

-In 2014, it became the first HBCU to offer a Massive Open Online Course (MOOC).

-In 2018, the U.S. Senate recognized Oakwood University for being the fifth leading producer of African-American applicants to U.S. medical schools.
-That same year, the university became the first academic institution to receive the 2018 Crystal Apple Award from the Partnership for a Healthier America for its campus wellness initiatives.